List of Madagascar (franchise) characters: Leonard

 Leonard (voiced by Dana Snyder) is an extremely paranoid and nervous koala.
 He was shown to be very afraid of the penguins.
 After being accidentally launched into the city due to Kowalski's evacuation launcher, the penguins come save him and bring him back to the zoo.

 He appears again in "Kanga Management" in which the penguins accidentally destroy his enclosure, forcing him to temporarily live in Joey's enclosure.
 He and Joey eventually become friends due to their shared hatred for the penguins.

 In "Nighty Night Ninja", he watches a martial arts film with the penguins while he waits for his home to air out, due to a fish bomb.
-This causes him to start attacking the other animals in a sleep-walking state the next day.
+This causes him to start attacking the other animals in a sleepwalking state the next day.
 The penguins cure him by making him watch The Lunacorns, and save him from vengeful sewer rats, whom he had attacked earlier.